borisvanschooten/webcogs-ai-toolkit/README.md

 # Webcogs AI Toolkit
-Minimalist AI toolkit for the browser and web development.
+Minimalist AI toolkit for the browser, node.js, and web development.
 Currently based on the OpenAI API backend, so you will need an OpenAI API account to use it.
 Provides:
-- simple browser library to use the OpenAI API in the browser or node.js, focused on OpenAI's tool/function calling functionality.

 - fully client-side chatbot with tool and app building facilities
-- experimental AI-first prompt-as-code web app building framework, based on node.js and a kernel/plugin architecture
+- experimental AI-oriented prompts-as-code and LLM-as-compiler web app building framework, based on modular prompts and a kernel/plugin architecture

 ## The chatbot

 Just start apps/chatbot/index.html in the browser.
 You do not need a web server.
 It will ask for an OpenAI API key, which is stored in the browser's localStorage.
 Note that your key is only safe if:

-- the chatbot is run from a local file (localStorage access scope is limited to that file)
+- the chatbot is run from a local file (localStorage access scope is limited to that file in all major browsers)
-- the chatbot is run from a domain you fully control (otherwise malicious code from the same domain can access it)
+- or: the chatbot is run from a domain you fully control (otherwise malicious code from the same domain can access it)
-- no others have access to your browser environment.
+- no others have access to your browser.

 So it's *not* safe if you run it directly from a github proxy like githack.